MUKUL-RAJPUT2004/Best-websites-a-programmer-should-visit/README.md

 - [Scaler](https://www.scaler.com/topics/) : A curated interactive space for aspiring programmers to learn and master their coding skills.
 Also help in job interview.
 - [SQL Zoo](https://sqlzoo.net/wiki/SQL_Tutorial) : Learn SQL interactively in stages, from basic queries to complex operations.
 - [SQLTest.online](https://sqltest.online) : Boost Your SQL Proficiency with Challenging Problems.
+- [30 second of Code](https://www.30secondsofcode.org/) : A collection of short, reusable code snippets in JavaScript, CSS, Python, and more, with explanations—ideal for quick learning and reference.
 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>
 </div>